Commission tells developer meet with residents before land sale talks continue

 Chicago-based Peerless Developers presented their plan for a mixed use structure to the City Commission last Wednesday.
 It was met with opposition from residents who spoke before the commission voted 3-2 to wait for the outcome of a meeting between Frenchtown residents and Peerless representatives.

 The developers plan to build 300 residential units, with about 15,000 square feet of commercial space on the land that runs from Macomb Street to the location of Chubby’s Chicken on Tennessee Street.
 The city-owned portion sits between Chubby’s and the former Leon Theater that was last used as Haven of Rest.
+The project, if approved, can only begin once a professional and thorough survey has been carried out by servicemen similar to expert boundary surveyors to determine the exact proportions of the property that is planned on being used.

 However, commissioners hedged on approving the plans after Joseph Patrick spoke for the developers.
 Commissioner Dianne Williams-Cox insisted that the plans can’t move forward without forming a Community Action Team to arrange the meeting.